 And if it’s your first big trip to Europe, let’s say you’re a student and can’t afford to pay such extravagance then stick with the second class ticket.
 We’ve all been there, don’t worry.

 If you didn’t know yet, let me say it: first class seats are more spacious than the ones in second class.
-Seats are wider and they have more legroom.
+Seats are generally wider and they have more legroom.
 They are also equipped with electrical plugs so you can recharge your electronic devices or work on your laptop during the ride.

 I actually find this very useful because I always run out of batteries and I need to recharge all the time.
 It is also usually less crowded on first class trains.
 The one I took was almost empty, maybe because it was an 8 AM train ride.